-Often when we talk about retirement, we talk about it in terms of saving.
-That is not a bad thing, especially considering that most of our working lives we are dedicating money to a retirement fund.
-But one of the most overlooked factors to retirement is the psychology of it.
+When we talk about retirement, we often talk about it in terms of saving.
+That’s not a bad thing, especially considering that most of our working lives we dedicate a significant amount of money to saving for retirement.
+But one of the most overlooked factors of retirement is the psychology of it.

-It can be all too easy to think about retirement as a monolithic numbers game, yet the psychological consequences need to be thought through so that you can feel safe and secure heading into your golden years!
+It can be easy to think about retirement as a monolithic numbers game, but it’s also important to consider the psychological consequences so you can feel safe and secure heading into your golden years.

-This significant hurdle can be overcome by making a conscious effort to plan for the lifestyle you want in retirement.
-Just like you would plan for your financial livelihood, use those same tenets to help build up your personal livelihood plan for retirement.
+With 50+ extra hours a week to spare, making a conscious effort to plan for the lifestyle you want in retirement is essential.
+Just like you would prepare for a major life event, use those same tenets to help build up your personal livelihood plan for retirement.

 Home is Where the Heart Is

-In retirement, your living situation very well may change.
-It is important to think about where you see yourself and how you can plan to get there.
+In retirement, your living situation may change.
+It’s important to think about where you see yourself and how you can plan to get there.
 Here are some options to consider.

 - Stay in your own home